By Traci Donnelly, Chief Executive Officer

 The children and adults who come to The Child Center for mental health counseling do so for a variety of reasons.
 Some simply need support managing the overwhelming stresses of their everyday lives.
-Some face debilitating social determinants of health, like poverty or food insecurity, and they need not only therapy, but practical help — like access to health insurance or SNAP benefits — as well.
+Some face debilitating social determinants of health, like poverty or food insecurity, and they need not only therapy, but also practical help — like access to health insurance or SNAP benefits — as well.
 Some come to us for a substance use disorder.
 And some, of course, come to therapy having experienced trauma we wish no one had to go through.

 Our social workers, supervising clinical coordinator social workers, mental health counselors, and other therapists help clients with all these things.
-You can see the difference this comprehensive and compassionate care makes in our clients, like Daniel and Leonard.
+You can see the difference this comprehensive and compassionate care makes to our clients, like Daniel and Leonard.
 And we saw it more clearly than ever during the upheaval of 2020.

 At The Child Center, we saw the writing on the wall that February, and we did what we always do: We thought about how it would affect our clients and what we could do to help them.
 Together with our stellar social workers, service delivery staff, and Facilities team, we transitioned to tele-therapy without missing a beat, through HIPAA-compliant Chromebooks and other devices.
 Our social workers did this so quickly and efficiently that clients experienced no interruption of services — and our rate of broken appointments during this time actually decreased, from 24 percent to 15 percent.